anetschka/complingterm/README.md

 * src
 	* data extraction: Tiny custom scripts for data preparation.
 Mainly put there for documentation.
 	* classification: Python code for training and classification.

+If you use the data or code provided here, please cite the [following paper](http://www.lrec-conf.org/proceedings/lrec2018/pdf/154.pdf) (where appropriate):

+Anne-Kathrin Schumann, Héctor Martínez Alonso: "Automatic Annotation of Semantic Term Types in the Complete ACL Anthology Reference Corpus".
+11th Language Resources and Evaluation Conference (LREC) 2018, pp. 3707-3715.
+Miyazaki, Japan, May 7-12, 2018.
+European Language Resources Association.